dfreire/df0008/README.md

 $ elm-package install -y elm-lang/html
 ```

-`-y` tells the installer to reply 'yes' to all prompts .
+`-y` tells the installer to reply 'yes' to all prompts.

 To see the result in a webpage, we need to start elm-reactor: